python-kasa/python-kasa/README.md

 pip install python-kasa[speedups]
 ```

-With `[speedups]`, the protocol overhead is roughtly an order of magnitude lower (benchmarks available in bench)
+With `[speedups]`, the protocol overhead is roughly an order of magnitude lower (benchmarks available in bench)

 ```
 # python3 bench/benchmark.py